opendaylight/docs/docs/getting-started-guide/project-release-notes/sample-release-notes.rst

 Bugs Fixed
 ----------

+..
+Please include a short description of any bugs not just the link.

 * List of bugs fixed since the previous release

 Known Issues
 ------------

+..
+Please include a short description of any bugs not just the link.

 * List key known issues with workarounds
 * `Link to Open Bugs <URL>`_